kubernetes-sigs/gateway-api/geps/gep-91/index.md

 This section highlights use cases that may be covered in a future iteration of this GEP

-* Using system CA certificates as the trust anchor to validate the certificates presented by the client.
+* Using system CA certificates as the trust anchor to validate the certificates presented by the frontend client.
 * Supporting a mode where validating client certficates is optional, useful for debugging and migrating to strict TLS.
-* Supporting an optional `subjectAltNames` field within `ClientValidationContext` that can be used to specify one or more alternate names to verify the subject identity in the certificate presented by the client.
-This field falls under authorization and will be revisited when authorization is tackled as a whole in the project.
+* Supporting an optional `subjectAltNames` field within `FrontendTLSValidation` that can be used to specify one or more alternate names to verify the subject identity in the certificate presented by the client.
+This field falls under Authorization, the initial focus here is on Client Authentication and will be revisited when Authorization is tackled as a whole in the project.
-* Specifying the verification depth in the client certificates chain
+* Specifying the verification depth in the client certificate chain.
+This is being deferred because the default verification depth differs across implementations.

 ## References